lgarron/folderify/README.md

           If the height is 384px and the width is a multiple of 128px, each 64x64 tile will exactly align with 1 pixel at the smallest folder size.

   [TARGET]
           Target file or folder.
 If a target is specified, the resulting icon will be applied to the target file/folder.
-          Else, a .iconset folder and .icns file will be created in the same folder as the mask (you can use "Get Info" in Finder to copy the icon from the .icns file).
+Else (unless --output-icns or --output-iconset is specified), a .iconset folder and .icns file will be created in the same folder as the mask (you can use "Get Info" in Finder to copy the icon from the .icns file).

 Options:
+      --output-icns <OUTPUT_ICNS>
+          Write the `.icns` file to the given path.
+          (Will be written even if a target is also specified.)

+      --output-iconset <OUTPUT_ICONSET>
+          Write the `.iconset` folder to the given path.
+          (Will be written even if a target is also specified.)

   -r, --reveal
           Reveal the target (or resulting .icns file) in Finder